Collage of CBMM pictures

 Plastics Engineering

-Design and fabricate microfluidic and nanofluidic devices in thermoplastics.
+Designing and fabricating microfluidic and nanofluidic devices in thermoplastics.

 Liquid Biopsy Analysis